toddnief/RATE/README.md

 ## Experiment Structure

-There are three key parts of this experiment:
+There are four key parts of this experiment:
 1. Generating datasets
 2. Scoring examples
 3. Calculating treatment effects
+4. Visualizing results

 Each of these can be run separately--see the appropriate section for more detailed instructions.